Purpose

 Response Actions

-• Mandatory: Odd/Even watering based on addresses during specific times of day.
-NO WATERING ON MONDAYS
+• Mandatory: Even/odd watering days based on address, during specific times of the day.
+NO WATERING ON MONDAYS.

 • 1st – Written Warning